canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/en/add-content.md

 collectionDirectory: views-vues/open-gov-gouv-ouvert
 step1:
   title: "Step 1: Determine if the dataset or information asset should be released"
-  q1Label: Does the content help explain who you are? (e.g., Departmental/agency information, location(s) and contacts, constitutional and legal governance)
+  q1Label: Does the content help explain who you are? (e.g., Departmental / agency information, location(s) and contacts, constitutional and legal governance)
   q2Label: Is the content about the programs or services you offer? (e.g., description of services offered, including advice and guidance, publications, administrative data, transactions, grants and contributions and media releases)
   q3Label: Is the content about your finances, what you spend and how you spend it? (e.g., projected and actual income and expenditures, tendering, procurement and contracts, travel and hospitality, position reclassifications, annual report of Minister's office expenses)
   q4Label: Is the content about your priorities, and how you're doing? (e.g., strategy and performance information, assessments and reviews, Ministerial mandate letters, reports tabled in Parliament)